min2ha/ukwa-site/content/target/54825/index.en.md

   "subject": "Political Action and Communication"
 }

-# Movement for Justice by any means necessary

 Activist organisation aiming to build an independent integrated mass youth and student-led civil right movement. fighting racism, and for gay and immigrant rights.